Answer Passages and Featured Snippets

-There hasn’t been an answer to this question about featured snippets until now, with the granting of a patent that says that an answer passage might be selected based upon a score that show that there is structured data (such as schema) and unstructured data (such as prose passages) to provide an answer.
+There hasn’t been an answer to this question about featured snippets until now, with the granting of a patent that says that an answer passage might be selected based upon a score that shows that there is structured data (such as schema) and unstructured data (such as prose passages) to provide an answer.

 Google was granted a patent last week, describing search engine query processing when it comes to question-answering.

 The patent tells us about what makes question-answering featured snippets results different and unique:

 Users of search systems are often searching for an answer to a specific question, rather than a listing of resources.
 For example, users may want to know what the weather is in a particular location, a current quote for a stock, the capital of a state, etc. When queries that are in the form of a question are received, some search engines may perform specialized search operations in response to the question format of the query.
 For example, some search engines may provide information responsive to such queries in the form of an “answer,” such as information provided in the form of a “one box” to a question.